It may take awhile, but the results are worth it! We asked an expert how to use henna to dye your hair at home

 3. Get prepared

-Before you dye your hair, make sure you have all the tools you need!
+An essential part of learning how to use henna to dye your hair is knowing to have the right kit!
 You will probably need to get all of the following ready:

 - Rubber gloves